chemicalweaponsresearch/thermal_fogger/_book/51-universities.md

   <figure>
     <img src="img/berkeley_1969_02_21b.jpg" alt="B/W newspaper clipping.
 Rather difficult to make out the people differentially in the background, but there's a large group of folks standing in the back part of the photo, the mid ground is relatively empty but filling with a cloud of white smoke eminating from an area on the left that appears to be an officer holding a thermal fogger.
 Behind everyone is the student union. " width="500"  style="margin: 0 1em 0 1em" />
      <figcaption>
-       Police use a pepper fogger and other weapons to clear a University plaza, Berkeley CA 2/21/1969 [@APphoto1969a].
+       Police engulf a University plaza in chemical fog [@APphoto1969a].
      </figcaption>
   </figure>
 </div>